nemesisdb/nemesisdb/README.md

 # NemesisDB
-NemesisDB is a JSON database, supporting key-value and timeseries data:
+NemesisDB is an in-memory JSON database, supporting key-value and timeseries data:

 - All data and commands are JSON over WebSockets
 - Commands are submitted via a WebSocket